-For the result generated by the third query track with the BERT data, again, five of the retrieved tracks appear in the result from other datasets.
+In the result generated by the third query track with the BERT data, again, five of the retrieved tracks appear in the result from other datasets.
 Also, in terms of genre, most tracks appeared in the result belongs to the Pop genre, which could be attributed to the theme of the song, Christmas.
 Christmas music is known to be associated with the instrumental, Carol and Pop genre.
 It is also worth mentioning that the song “St. Patricks Day”, which appears in the results obtained from other datasets, is also included in the result.
 An examination of the lyrics reveals that, despite the title of the song being St Patricks Day, there are repeated references to words such as "cold", "snow", "December" and other words that might be found in other Christmas songs, as well as the phrase "Christmas times" itself appears three times.

 4. REFERENCES